How to Properly Plan Your Website

 often?
 Not only will this question affect your design and content, but we’ll want to track visitors’ behavior for you as well.

-- What information do you want to offer at your website?
+- What information do you want to offer on your website?
 It’s a good

 plan to begin gathering it.
 A last-minute scramble to track down the